EduardoZepeda/coffee-bytes-hugo/content/posts/stremea-tu-contenido-con-facilidad-una-introduccion-al-streaming-con-hls/index.en.md

 ---
-title: "Stream your videos and audios: A simple introduction to streaming with HLS for your applications"
+title: "Stream your videos and audios: HLS for your applications"
 date: "2023-03-02"
 categories:
 - linux and devops